ronkesiel-create/ex1/README.md

 # ex1
-the first work in intro on computers
+the first work in intro on computers course